Financial Aid Office

 SB 85 - Provides Emergency Financial Aid Grants payable to California residents to help offset financial upsets that a student has experienced during the COVID-19 pandemic.
 These grants can help with loss or reduction in income; unexpected medical bills for yourself or family members; inability to pay rent/mortgage or utility bills; expenses due to unexpected move, loss of housing, or catastrophic property damage; unexpected transportation expenses; sudden loss of childcare or sudden increase in childcare expenses; and documented theft of books and/or other essential academic supplies or tools.
 Only California residents are eligible to receive SB 85 - Early Action Emergency Financial Aid Grants.
 Students must be currently enrolled in at least 6 semester units, qualify as low-income by meeting the requirements to receive a California College Promise Grant (CCPG) for the current or upcoming term, and have earned a 2.0 grade point average at their current or prior institution in one of the three previous semester terms OR be receiving additional support or services through the Disabled Student Programs and Services office.

-Finish Line Scholars Emergency Financial Aid Grants payable to students to help overcome short-term financial barriers that may prevent them from beginning or staying enrolled in community college.
+Finish Line Scholars Emergency Grants payable to students to help overcome short-term financial barriers that may prevent them from beginning or staying enrolled in community college.
 These grants can help cover unforeseen expenses, like a car repair, loss of employment or other income, a natural disaster, etc. Funds may be used by students to cover necessary and reasonable education related costs, including but not limited to, books and other instructional materials, computer equipment, internet access, educational tools and uniforms.
 Other appropriate uses include food, healthcare, household items, clothing, child-care, housing, transportation, and other necessary living expenses.
-All students are eligible and must be enrolled in at least 6 semester units.
-If you have already been awarded Finish Line Scholars Emergency Funds, you may apply for additional funds.
+All students enrolled in at least 6 semester units are eligible.

 - Receive a tuition fee waiver under the California College Promise Grant.